jet3723/au-client-server-skeleton/README.md

 # au-client-server-skeleton
 A skeleton application that demonstrates how to integrate an Aurelia Client with a Node server.
 The skeleton starts out with a basic Node JS Server that uses Express and a number of other Node packages.
 The server's routes are setup to either serve the Aurelia client application starting at /index.html or to serve web services at the URI **/api/\***.
 There is a default URL web service API implemented at **/api/testme**.
 The server is located in the directory **/server**.

+The Client is either generated or supplied based upon how the recipe below is followed.

 ## The Recipe for the Client Server Skeleton Application
 - Clone this repository: **git clone https://github.com/jet3723/au-client-server-skeleton.git**